matrix-org/matrix-spec-proposals/proposals/2836-threading.md

    The decision to preserve this field is made so that users can delete offensive material without breaking the structure of a thread.
 This is different to MSC1849 which proposes to delete the relationship entirely.
  - It is an error to reference an event ID that the server is unaware of.
 Servers MUST check that they have the event in question: it need not be part of the connected DAG; it can be an outlier.
+If the server does not have this event but can fetch this event from another server in the room using the `room_id` key as a hint then this is acceptable.
 This prevents erroneous relationships being made by abusing the CS API.
    Note that it is expected that events over federation will reference event IDs that the receiving server is unaware of: this is allowed.
    This check is only performed when *clients* attempt to make new references.
  - It is an error to reference an event ID in another room.
  - It is an error to reference yourself.
 Cyclical loops are still possible by using multiple events and servers should guard against this by only visiting events once.